dmbarbour/wikilon/docs/AwelonLang.md

         -7                  [0 7 Integer]
         3.141               [[3141 0 Integer] 3 Decimal]
         -0.0070             [[0 70 Integer] 4 Decimal]
+        2/3                 [[2 0 Integer] 3 Rational]

 Also, Awelon doesn't have a comments syntax feature, but editable views may:

         /* comment */  <=>  " comment " (/2) (@rem) d

-The arity annotation `(/2)` preserves the comment until it interferes with further evaluations.
-The `(@rem)` gate annotation allows conditional breakpoints or tracing of comments.
-And the `d` drops the comment, preventing it from having a semantic impact.
-Variations on comments - perhaps using `(@lang)` or `(@ns)` - might provide rendering hints, specifying use of a namespace or DSL for a given subprogram.
+The arity annotation preserves the comment, the gate allows conditional breakpoints or tracing with comments, and the `d` finally drops the comment so it has no semantic effect.
+Variations on this comment idea might be used to provide rendering or namespace hints.

-A valuable feature for editable views is that they're still useful after program rewriting evaluation.
-Hence, design of editable views will be sensitive to features like accelerators and rewrite optimizations.
-Use of the arity annotation in comments is an example, ensuring that comments can be part of evaluated output.

-Editable views are not limited to plain text, of course.
-Nor are they limited to singular definitions.
-We could leverage color for namespaces, or render a boolean value as a checkbox in a GUI form, or zoom into other definitions.
-But plain text views are quite useful.
-We can potentially leverage [Filesystem in Userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to support development of Awelon through plain text editors.
+Awelon code evaluates into Awelon code, via program rewriting.
+Ideally, editable views should also be preserved.
+That is, our evaluated output should include comments and decimal numbers, or at least have potential to do so.
+Development of editable views may be sensitive to the dictionary and accelerators.

+Editable views are not limited to plain text representations.
+I do encourage attention to plain text views, because those are easy to integrate with existing development environments or even text editors via [Filesystem in Userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace).
+But exploring views based on hypermedia representations, sliders and checkboxes, canvases and graphs, music notations, etc.. could provide a very powerful environment and a foundation for live coding applications.

-*Note:* A useful sanity check for editable views is that a round trip (Awelon code to View and back) is an identity function, preserving the original source.
+*Note:* A useful sanity check: a round-trip from Awelon code to view and back should be the identity function.